ghostdogpr/caliban/vuepress/docs/docs/stitching.md

         .remoteResolver("Repository")(
           // 4
           // Here we need to translate our local `Repository` case class into
-          // a top-level query which can be issued towards Github's API.
+          // a top-level query which can be issued towards GitHub's API.
           // We do this by accepting a `caliban.execution.Field`, representing
           // all the selected fields for a repository and map that to the
-          // top-level `repository` query in the Github API.
+          // top-level `repository` query in the GitHub API.
           // This means the final query will end up looking something like this:
           // query {
           //   repository(owner: r.args.owner, name: r.args.name) {